-NOTE: Only RKE transmitters that are programmed to the vehicle electronics can be used to start and operate the vehicle.
-Once a transmitter is programmed to a vehicle, it cannot be programmed to any other vehicle.
+NOTE: Only Key Fobs that are programmed to the vehicle electronics can be used to start and operate the vehicle.
+Once a Key Fob is programmed to a vehicle, it cannot be programmed to any other vehicle.

-Always remove the keys from the vehicle and lock all doors when leaving the vehicle unattended.
+• Always remove the Key Fobs from the vehicle and lock all doors when leaving the vehicle unattended.